jasonpgignac/bpm/README.md

 # Installing

 When we release, bpm will be available via PKG and MSI installers as well as via rubygems.
-For now the best way to try bpm is to clone it from github and then:
+For now the best way to try bpm is to clone it from github and then from inside the directory, execute:

   `bundle install`

-From the directory.
-(If you don't have bundler, you will need ruby 1.9.2 installed and type `gem install bundler` to get it.)
+If you don't have bundler, you will need ruby 1.9.2 installed and type `gem install bundler` to get it.

+At this point, you'll find the 'bpm' executable inside the 'bin' directory you cloned from github.
+You may wish to symlink this executable into your own bin directory.

 # Current Development Status